 You must give each job applicant a written contract.
 You must also give a receipt to each job applicant who pays a fee, deposit, or any other payment as confirmation of payment.
 Contracts and receipts must include all information required by Section 181 of the New York General Business Law.
-For convenience, download the model contract in English and Español (Spanish) and a model receipt in English and Español (Spanish).
+For convenience, download the model contract and a model receipt.

 Theatrical Employment Agencies